Melissa K. Norris

 Soil

-When growing potatoes plant them in well-draining acidic soil that's been fertilized.
-Ideal pH levels for potatoes is 4.8 to 5.5 They will grow in slightly more acidic soil and usually do okay into the 6 pH range but if they're in more alklaine soil (above 7.5 pH) they can't uptake many of the macronutrients in the soil and are more prone to developing scab.
+When growing potatoes, plant them in well-draining, acidic soil that’s been fertilized.
+The ideal pH levels for potatoes are 4.8 to 5.5.
+They will grow in slightly more acidic soil and usually do okay into the six pH range, but if they’re in more alkaline soil (above 7.5 pH), they can’t uptake many of the macronutrients in the soil and are more prone to developing scab.
+For more info on soil pH testing and amending go here

-It's not advised to try and change your pH level by more than 1 point in a twelve-month period.
-Our soil pH range is naturally around 6 (slightly acidic) so at planting time I add 0.2 pounds of elemental sulfur (make sure it says elemental sulfur to avoid aluminum) per 10-foot row.
+It’s not advised to try and change your pH level by more than 1 point in a twelve-month period.
+Our soil pH range is around 6 (slightly acidic), so at planting time, I add 0.2 pounds of elemental sulfur (ensure it says elemental sulfur to avoid aluminum) per 10-foot row.
 This will lower the pH by 1 point.

 The ideal soil for growing potatoes is: